Clelia clelia

-Clelia clelia, commonly known as the black mussurana or windward cribo, is a species of snake in the family Colubridae.
+Clelia clelia, commonly known as the mussurana, black mussurana or windward cribo, is a species of snake in the subfamily Dipsadinae of the family Colubridae.
 The species is native to the New World.

 Etymology

 The subspecific name, groomei, is in honor of Grenadian zoologist John R. Groome.

-Names
+Common names

-It is called doi or duma in the Kwaza language of Rondônia, Brazil.
+Clelia clelia is called doi or duma in the Kwaza language of Rondônia, Brazil.

 Geographic range

 Clelia clelia is found in Central America, South America, and the Lesser Antilles (including the island of Trinidad).

+Habitat

+The preferred natural habitat of Clelia clelia is forest at altitudes from sea level to 1,500 m.

 Description

 Clelia clelia is a large snake.
 Adults may attain a snout-to-vent length (SVL) of 2.1 m.
 Dorsally, adults are uniform black, gray, or olive-gray.
 Ventrally, adults are yellowish white.
 Juveniles are pale brown or red, with a black head and a yellow collar.

+Behavior

+Clelia clelia is terrestrial.
+It is primarily nocturnal, but it is also sometimes diurnal.

 Diet

 Clelia clelia preys almost exclusively on snakes, especially venomous snakes of the genera Bothriechis, Bothrops, Crotalus, Lachesis, Micrurus, and Porthidium.

-Despite being primarily ophiophagous, Clelia clelia also include in their diet: lizards, snake eggs, opossums, rodents, birds, small mammals, and snails.
+Despite being primarily ophiophagous, Clelia clelia also includes the following prey items in its diet: lizards, snake eggs, opossums, rodents, birds, small mammals, and snails.